 Gpi is underpinned by the provision of two new fields in the message header of the relevant MT format messages (such as the MT103 Customer Credit Transfer).
 These are the Unique End-to-end Transaction Reference (UETR) and the Service Type field.

 However, much of the detailed functionality is provided via the Tracker, a service that allows users to monitor the payment from start to finish, even if several correspondent banks are involved in a chain.
 As each bank initiates or handles a gpi payment, it sends a confirmation message to the Tracker, using either a structured narrative message (MT199, 196, 192 or 299) or an API call.
 The Tracker’s browser-based GUI is then used by gpi participants to monitor payment flows.

 Transformer and SWIFT gpi

-At Trace Financial we have developed a specific Transformer SWIFT gpi library which is able to produce correctly structured gpi confirmations and is fully compliant with the standards.
-The mapping converts a number of separate data values into the single combined narrative field (or vice versa) and is available to our customers in advance of any go-live date.
+At Trace Financial we have developed a specific Transformer SWIFT gpi library that is able to produce correctly structured gpi confirmations and is fully compliant with the standards.
+The mappings convert a number of separate data values into the single combined narrative field (or vice versa) and are available to our customers in advance of any go-live date.

 These mappings include the new ISO 20022 messages applicable for gpi including the trck message format